thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Now if an error occurs, our event loop is able to run all remaining coroutines and shut down before our worker blocks and shuts down.

-*But what if I want to create workers on the fly?*
+*What if I want to create workers on the fly?*

-That's a fair point, we haven't solved the problem of managing threads from inside the event loop.
+Right, we didn't really solve the problem of managing threads from inside the event loop.
 To do that, we'll need to know how to send events from the worker to the event loop first.

 Because of how asyncio depends on callbacks being non-blocking, the way you communicate messages from your worker thread back to the event loop has to